A Time to Speak the Truth in Love

 How do I know this?
 Because we are easily offended and quick to become defensive.
-Before we’ve given words of correction or self-check a second thought, we’re already offering reasons for why they’re wrong.
+Before we have given our brother’s or sister’s words of correction and self-check a second thought, we’re already offering reasons for why they’re wrong.

 And, often times, when you know that a person isn’t willing or able to receive mirror talk, we can fall into the snare of it’s okay.
 We begin to flatter and pacify instead of speaking the truth in love.